- 1 Overview

-If you would like to harvest catnip or other varieties of catmint for your cat, the levels of nepetalactone in the plant are highest when it’s flowering.
+If you would like to harvest the leaves for your cat, the levels of nepetalactone in the plant are highest when it’s flowering.
 The leaves, flowers, and stem are all safe for your cat.
 Securely tie a string around a bunch of leafy, flowering stems, and then cut them below the string.
-Hang-dry your catmint in a cool, dark place like a closet where the cats can’t reach it.
+Hang-dry the leaves in a cool, dark place like a closet where the cats can’t reach it.

 Pests and Diseases

-Amusingly, the most common pest for catmint is… cats.
+Amusingly, the most common pests are… cats.
 Freshly-transplanted plants should be given some form of screen or cover to keep cats away while they get adjusted, as the aroma of bruised nepeta leaves will bring all the cats to your yard.
 There is an old saying about nepeta cataria which reads,

 “If you set it, the cats will eat it.
 If you sow it, the cats don’t know it.”